 Culinary Arts Management BBA students will be introduced to acceptable methods of establishing an internship.
 Successful and less than successful activities noted by previous interns will be evaluated.
 Interview skills will be enhanced and agreements developed.
 This course is intended for students planning to intern the following semester.
-Prerequisite: Completion of CAHT 300-level Major Field Requirements [Fall, Spring] [1 credit] Contact hours: 1
+Prerequisite: Completion of CAHT 300-level Major Field Requirements [Fall, Spring] [1 credits] [1 contact hour(s)]